froschgrosch/Quake3e_render/README.md

 The preparation script looks at all demo files in the input folder and prepares the valid demos for transcoding.
 It will generate a singular demo list under windows.
 Under Linux, the script will prepare an individual json file for each demo.

-The information files can be manipulated before starting the transcoding process by manually editing `demoList.json` (on Windows), or from the individual `demo.json` files (on Linux) respectively.
+The information files can be manipulated before starting the transcoding process by manually editing `demoList.json` (on Windows), or the individual `demo.json` files (on Linux) respectively.
 It is possible to pause the transcoding process after a certain demo by setting `stopAfterThis`/`stopAfterCurrent` to `true`.
 You may set a individual config file index for each demo (explained later in this readme).

 ### Settings

 `games.allowed` contains all valid games that will be accepted for transcoding.
-If a demos has a game that is not allowed, the preparation script will display a warning and proceed with processing the remaining demos.
+If a demo was recorded in a game that is not allowed, the preparation script will skip the demo, display a warning and proceed with processing the remaining demos.

 `games.defaultConfig` contains the default config index that will be selected for each game.
 It is possible to manually modify this value before transcoding by editing `demoList.json` (on Windows), or the individual `demo.json` files (on Linux) respectively.